 Literature research revealed that the Kano method has been applied to improve many types of services.
 Research using the method has been conducted, among others in relation to customers' perceptions of the attributes of catering, educational, hospital, delivery, airline, mobile applications and services offered by certification societies.
 The aim of most of the studies conducted was to assess the attributes of these services and the impact of their fulfilment or non-fulfilment on customer satisfaction or dissatisfaction of customers, as well as overall service quality.
 The paper describes some selected examples of the application of the Kano method to improve service quality.

 The first focus was on the application of the Kano model to foodservice.
 In her study, Gajewska (2012) applied the Kano method to explore the impact of food service attributes on the quality perceived by customers.
 Respondents taking part in the study rated their satisfaction with the fulfilment and non-fulfilment of such attributes of a catering service as location, opening hours, interior design, atmosphere of the place, professionalism of service, adaptation of the premises for guests with children, adaptation of the menu for guests with children, quality of food and drinks, price, discounts and individual approach to guests.
 The research made it possible to identify price and food and beverage quality as the main factors influencing the choice of a catering establishment.
-At the same time, the decoration and atmosphere, the level and standards of service and the location of the results of the survey to identify potential directions for the development of the catering industry, confronting needs and opportunities for improvement with customer expectations.
+At the same time, the decoration and atmosphere, the level and standards of service and the location of the restaurant should also be areas of interest for their owners.
+The author used the results of the survey to identify potential directions for the development of the catering industry, confronting needs and opportunities for improvement with customer expectations.

 Improving the quality of food service using the Kano method was also the subject of research by Tutko & Pokrzywa (2019).
 The research did not involve the application of all the steps of the Kano method, but only the preparation of a questionnaire to measure the quality of the catering service provided by people with disabilities, which can be a tool to know the impact of the attributes of the catering service provided by people with disabilities on the satisfaction of the customers of these services.
-The authors focused on three research objectives, such as: identifying methods used to measure and evaluate the quality of services provided by people with disabilities, developing an evaluation template to measure the quality of catering services.
-The result of their research was the presentation of proposals for the modification and integration of methods used to assess the quality of catering services, including in particular the Kano question.
+The authors focused on three research objectives, such as: identifying methods used to measure and evaluate the quality of services provided by people with disabilities, developing an evaluation template to measure the quality of catering services, and designing a Kano questionnaire to measure the quality of catering services.
+The result of their research was the presentation of proposals for the modification and integration of methods used to assess the quality of catering services, including in particular the Kano method.